NikhilSDate/FourInARowBot/README.md

 ### B) Running the backend
 Note: these instructions are for running the backend locally.
 If you want to run the backend on a cloud platform like Render or Vercel, you might have to manually add the `DB_URI` emvironment variable instead of using a `env` file.
 See the instructions below for the value of this environment variable.

 * Create a MongoDB database (either locally or in the cloud) to store game data.
-The backend will will store game data in a collection named `games` in this database.
+The database will store game data in a collection named `games`.
 If you use MongoDB Atlas for this step, you will have to add the public IP address of the Flask backend to the IP Access List of the MongoDB Atlas project containing your database.
-* Navigate to the server directory
+* Navigate to the server directory.
 * Navigate to the `server` directory and create a file with the name `.env`.
 Paste the following line into this file (note that the connection string should have the database name at its end):
   ```
   DB_URI=<your_monngodb_connection_string>